and to share information about how you use our site with our social media, advertising and analytics partners.

 At the bottom is the calendar dial added in around 1490. this shows the day, date and month together with 12 panels depicting the passing of the seasons.

 In the middle is the oldest section which dates back to 1410, the astronomical dial.
-You know, try as I may, I canʼt make head or tail of it, but itʼs very pretty.
+Itʼs very pretty but, you know, try as I may, I canʼt make head or tail of it.

 On the west side of the Old Town Square, is Kostel sv Mikuláše (St Nicholas Church), the interior of which is well worth viewing.

 For a start it is much taller than it is long, creating a very unsettling space.